Skip to content

 Builder

-Builders represent a data processing step, analogous to an extrac-transform-load (ETL) operation in a data warehouse model.
+Builders represent a data processing step, analogous to an extract-transform-load (ETL) operation in a data warehouse model.
 Much like Store, the Builder class provides a consistent interface for writing data transformations, which are each broken into 3 phases: get_items, process_item, and update_targets:

 1. get_items: Retrieve items from the source Store(s) for processing by the next phase